torson/knock-port/README.md

 ## How It Works
-- Step 1 (HTTP): client posts to a secret path.
-Firewall rules keep the HTTP endpoint stealthy (client doesn't receive the response) and path-filtered .
+- Step 1 (HTTP): client posts a request to initiate step 2.
+Firewall rules keep the HTTP endpoint path-filtered (firewall blocks the TCP packet of an invalid-path request before it reaches KnockPort) and stealthy (firewall blocks the outgoing acknowledgement ACK packet for the POST request data that was sent by KnockPort.
+From the client's perspective the service is malfunctioning as the client never receives the ACK packet)
 - Step 2 (HTTPS): upon a valid step 1, HTTPS opens briefly for the requester IP to submit the second secret.
 On success, the target service port opens for a configured duration for that IP.

 ## Security Notes
-- HTTPS cannot be fully stealth due to TLS handshakes; keep the step-2 open window short.
+- 2FA is supported and recommended for compromised-client computer scenarios.
 - Consider placing a hardened reverse proxy / WAF (Nginx for example) in front if desired (set `--waf-http-port`, `--waf-https-port`).
-- 2FA is supported and recommended for compromised-client computer scenarios.
+- HTTPS cannot be fully stealth due to TLS handshakes; keep the step 2 open window short.
 - Use `--firewall-type iptables` on systems that still default to iptables; modern distros translate iptables to nftables.

 ## Operating Tips